sprollucy/Sweatbot-Beta/README.md

 1.0.06
 - Added a random up or down for turn mouse commands
 - Added OR function to command builder.
 The OR operator in your script is used to randomly choose between two functions.
 When the script encounters OR, it will pick one of the next two methods at random and skip the other

-1.0.05
-- Fixed white box issue on the pixelate overlay
-- More pixelated overlay.
-It wasn't bad enough
-- Update window now plays a notification sound
-- Updated !help
-- Updated !about to the new GitHub link
-- Fixed issue with blerp integration not working
-- Fixed "You don't have enough bits to execute the command" not replacing bits with your currency name
-- Updated admin/moderator chat commands to print out your currency name instead of just bits